EPUB vs PDF: Which Format Is Better for Reading? (2026)

 When to Use PDF

-• Academic papers and journal articles
+• Academic papers and journal articles (citations depend on page numbers)

-• Technical manuals with diagrams
+• Technical manuals with diagrams and schematics

-• Sheet music
+• Sheet music (layout is the content)

-• Magazines and illustrated books
+• Magazines and illustrated books (designed for a specific page size)

-• Architectural plans
+• Architectural plans and blueprints

 If it was designed for print, PDF keeps it intact.

-Kobo, Boox, PocketBook and other e-ink readers.
 Native EPUB support everywhere.
 PDFs work but reflow is inconsistent.
 For a 6-inch e-ink screen, always prefer EPUB.

 File Size, Storage, and Syncing

-This matters if you’re:
+This matters when:

-• Syncing a large library across devices
+• Syncing a large library across devices via iCloud or other cloud storage

 • Reading on a phone with limited storage

-• Paying for cellular data
+• Using cellular data to download books

 DRM and Ownership